TikhonJelvis/website/frp/index.md

 ## Slides

 I recently did a survey of FRP for one of my CS classes.
 At the end of the semester, I gave a presentation on the subject.
 Here are my [slides](slides.html).
-(Note: The slides currently don't work on Firefox, sorry.)

 The slides are a little terse and cover both the more theoretical and the more practical sides of FRP.